SudhirGhandikota/COVID19_secondary_analysis/README.md

       * <u>COVID_enrichments.R</u> - Useful for producing the Supplemental tables from our work.
       * <u>Utils.R</u> - Contains helper functions used in our enrichment analysis script.
       * <u>COVID_benchmarking.R</u> - Randomized trials conducted to test the robustness of individual DEGs and the consensus transcriptome from the three input disease models used in our framework.
 Also included are the experiments used to validate the level of connectivity observed among the consensus signature along with their interactions with the SARS-CoV-2 virus-host interactants.
+      * <u>RUVSeq.R</u> - Can be used to find DEGs from raw transcript counts using RUVSeq and edgeR packages.

 * <u><b>RData/</b></u> - R objects to reproduce the results from our benchmarking experiments.